Warship Wednesday May 27, 2015 The coldest boat in the Russian Navy

 At the end of March, Yermak tried to return to Helsinki with a contingent of Red Navy sailors to seize the town but after trading some naval artillery with the local Finnish ship Tarmo (2400-tons, 1 47mm gun), she turned back around when a German plane dropped a few small bombs danger close to the hapless Russian icebreaker.

-Nonetheless, her service in the Revolution and later Civil War, where her crew were sent to fight on land, earned her the Revolutionary Red Banner of the Central Executive Committee for outstanding service in her third war.
+Nonetheless, her service in the Revolution and later Civil War, where her crew was sent to fight on land, earned her the Revolutionary Red Banner of the Central Executive Committee for outstanding service in her third war.

 By 1921, she was disarmed and back in service around the Baltic since she was one of the few operational vessels left.
 She was even loaned to the Germans in 1929 (at a price of 1 million DM, which was music to the ears of the cash-strapped Kremlin) to open the Kiel Canal early.